lizabbey/webpack-starter/README.md

 7. Click Add Site - This is going to create a wordpress installation on your local machine.
 8. Navigate to your site folder then `/app/public/wp-content/themes` and copy your starter theme there.
 9. In the Local app, Click "Start Site" to launch the server.
 Click "View Admin" to activate your theme, install plugins or create content.

+**If you notice Browsersync refreshing slowly, go to Local » Preferences » Advanced and enable the IPv6 Loopback option**

 #### Build the Theme
 1. In your text editor, navigate to and open the theme folder of your new site.